Torment (1944 film): Production

 On 16 January 1943, Ingmar Bergman had been appointed by the Svensk Filmindustri (SF) as an "assistant director and screenwriter" on a one-year initial contract.
 Bergman, who suffered illness and was hospitalized during the winter of 1942–43, wrote the screenplay for Torment, for which SF acquired the rights in July 1943.
 The Latin teacher Caligula is partly based on the Latin teacher Sjögren (also played by Stig Järrel) in the 1942 film Lågor i dunklet by director Hasse Ekman.

 Filming, on which Ingmar Bergman served as an assistant director, took place in two stages.
 The first stage, for interior scenes, took place from 21 February to 31 March 1944 at the Filmstaden studios north of Stockholm and the Södra Latin High School in downtown Stockholm.
 The second stage, covering the exterior scenes, comprised only ten days in late May of the same year.
 In his second autobiography, Images: My Life in Film, Bergman describes the filming of the exteriors as his actual film directorial debut:

 When the film was virtually done, I made my debut as a movie director.
 Originally, Torment ends after all the students have passed their final exam, except for one, played by Alf Kjellin, who walks out through a backdoor into the rain.
 Caligula stands in the window, waving good-bye.
 Everybody felt that this ending was too dark.
 I had to add an additional scene in the dead girl's apartment where the principal of the school has a heart-to-heart talk with Kjellin while Caligula, the scared loser, is screaming on the staircase below.
 The new final scene shows Kjellin in the light of dawn, walking towards the awakening city.
 I was told to shoot these last exteriors, since Sjöberg was otherwise engaged.
 They were my first professionally filmed images.
 I was more excited that I can describe.
 The small film crew threatened to walk off the set and go home.
 I screamed and swore so loudly that people woke up and looked out of their windows.
-It was four o’clock in the morning.
+It was four o’clock in the morning.The film's original orchestral score was written by Hilding Rosenberg, a composer who, like many of his contemporaries (Malcolm Arnold, Ralph Vaughan Williams, Georges Auric, Dmitri Shostakovich) combined a prolific career in concert music with film work in the 1940s and 1950s.